-Ubuntu is the most popular Linux distribution, though it is based on another Linux Distribution “Debian” it comes with its own software repositories, however, most of its repositories are imported from Debian itself.
+Ubuntu is the most popular Linux distribution.
+Though it is based on another Linux distribution, Debian that is, it comes with its own software repositories.
+Again, most of its repositories are imported from Debian itself.

-It is introduced in 2004 by Canonical and it was designed for newcomers which are using Linux for the first time that ubuntu designed with well Graphical Interface and can work even without command lines.
+Introduced in 2004 by Canonical, Ubuntu was designed for newcomers i.e. users using Linux for the first time.
+As such, Ubuntu is designed with an intuitive graphical interface and can work even without the command line.

-Right now, the latest version of Ubuntu is 18.04.4 LTS and in July 2020 ubuntu will release a new version of the operating system for desktop with Ubuntu 19.10.
-For now, ubuntu is limited with the desktop, server, and cloud but its developers are also planning to release it for smart devices like smartwatches and mobile devices.
+For now, Ubuntu is available for desktop, server, and cloud but its developers are also planning to release the popular Linux distro for smart devices, like smartwatches and mobile devices.

 2. Linux Mint

-It is an Elegant GUI Linux Distribution ideal for Linux new users who have switched from Mac or Window.
-It comes with LibreOffice and it also provides support for proprietary media formats, which allow playing videos, DVDs and music files.
+It is an Elegant GUI-focused Linux distribution ideal for new Linux users who have recently switched to Linux from macOS or Windows.
+Linux Mint comes with LibreOffice and also provides support for proprietary media formats, which allow playing videos, DVDs and music files.